wevm/viem/site/pages/account-abstraction/actions/paymaster/getPaymasterData.md

 - **Type:** `bigint`

-Extra gas to pay the Bunder.
+Extra gas to pay the Bundler.

 ```ts twoslash
 import { paymasterClient } from './config'